nyabongoedgar/SendIT/README.md

 <p>SendIT is a courier service that helps users deliver parcels to different destinations.
 SendIT provides courier quotes based on weight categories.</p>

  <hr/>
-<p> This applcation contains a set of API endpoints already defined below and use data structures to store data in memory </p>
+<p> This application contains a set of API endpoints already defined below and use data structures to store data in memory </p>

 <caption>API endpoints</caption>